Testing, Tutoring, and Counseling

 The Testing, Tutoring, and Counseling service utilizes a multidisciplinary approach to working with individuals.
 We have many years of experiences as psychologists, social workers, educational diagnosticians, therapists, and tutors to help you or your child succeed.
 We offer full comprehensive assessments, individual, group, and family counseling, and specialized tutoring.
 In addition, we also offer screenings to help you or your child determine when interventions and/or comprehensive evaluations might be necessary.

 TLC has secured several platforms so that we can ensure continuity of care.

-What if I have questions about the session?
+What if I have questions about my tutoring session?

 Call or email your tutor for more information.

-What if we experience technical difficulties during the session?
+What if I experience technical difficulties during my tutoring session?

 If you and/or your tutor experience technical difficulties you will only be charged for teachable lesson time.

 What if I need to cancel because my student is sick?